Warning to Candidates

-Mobile telephones, and, other electronic equipment are not allowed into examination or quarantine rooms.
+Mobile telephones and other electronic equipment are not allowed into examination or quarantine rooms.
 The School and awarding bodies’ regulations forbid you to bring in any of these devices into any examination room or any room being used for quarantine, either before or after an examination, so you are strongly advised not to bring such devices with you on examination days.
-If you do bring in such devices, please leave them switched off in your bags, if you do not have a bag hand it to the invigilator.
+If you do bring in such devices, please leave them switched off in your bags.
+If you do not have a bag, hand the phone to an invigilator.

-If a mobile telephone, or other electronic device is found in your possession in an examination or quarantine room – even if it is turned off – it will be taken from you and a report made to the appropriate awarding body.
-The awarding bodies now operate a no-tolerance policy on all candidates discovered to be in infringement of the regulations and have advised the School that students discovered to have a communications device with them during an examination or quarantine face disqualification from the subject concerned, see penalties section for more details.
-In addition, the College Principal is likely to take action against you under the College’s disciplinary procedures.
+If a mobile telephone, or other electronic device, is found in your possession in an examination or quarantine room – even if it is turned off – it will be taken from you and a report made to the appropriate awarding body.
+The awarding bodies now operate a no-tolerance policy on all candidates discovered to be in infringement of the regulations and have advised the School that students discovered to have a communications device with them during an examination or quarantine face disqualification from the subject concerned - see the 'Penalties' section for more details.
+In addition, the Headteacher is likely to take action against you under the School’s disciplinary procedures.
 Please do not risk disqualification: either leave your mobile telephone at home or hand it in to the invigilators.

 Nervousness / anxiety are a natural part of the examination process.
 Thorough preparation, organisation and revision well planned in advance help to lessen these.

-- Overnight supervision will be required if you have examinations totalling more than 6 hours in one day if you are an AS/A2 students or more than 5 ½ hours if you are a GCSE student.
+- Overnight supervision will be required if you have examinations totalling more than 6 hours in one day if you are an A Level student, or more than 5 ½ hours if you are a GCSE student.

 - You will be required to be kept under supervision by your parents until the following morning when you will sit the rest of your examinations that should have been sat the previous day.

-- Overnight supervision is required so that you do not come into contact with anyone else who has already sat exams which you have not.
-Therefore whilst in supervision you will not be able to have a mobile phone in your possession, use the internet or have any contact with the outside world.
+- Overnight supervision is required so that you do not come into contact with anyone else who has already sat the examination that you are about to take.
+Therefore, whilst in supervision, you will not be able to have a mobile phone in your possession, use the internet or have any contact with the outside world.

 - A parental declaration form must be completed before the examination in question.